calum74/econv/README.md

 A correct solution is something like

 ```
-    do
+do:
-        x = fetch_some_entropy();
+    x = fetch_some_entropy()
-    while(x>=n);
+while x>=n
 ```

 Whilst this is correct, it is not very efficient in terms of its entropy conversion.
 It loses entropy for three reasons.
 Firstly, the algorithm may loop several times, and entropy is lost on each iteration.
-Secondly, the condition (x>=n) itself destroys entropy, and thirdly, the residual entropy in x is thrown away each iteration.
+Secondly, the condition `x>=n` itself destroys entropy, and thirdly, the residual entropy in `x` is thrown away each iteration.

-econv uses a modified algorithm that addresses these problems:
+*econv* uses a modified algorithm that addresses these problems:

 ```
 init():